gmcgoldr/algorand-tut/docs/applications.md

 A `State` object is used to:

-- set and get a state value in the app logic
+- build expressions to set and get a state value
-- build the app an expression to set default values (constructor)
+- build an expression to set default values (constructor)
 - build the app schema which defines how much space the app can use

 The `StateGlobalExternal` subclass of `State` is used to describe the global state for an external app (i.e. any app whose id is in the `Txn.applications` array).
-It can get values, but cannot set them as external apps are accessible in read-only mode.
+It can get values, but cannot set them as external apps read-only.

 The `StateGlobal` subclass of `StateGlobalExternal` is used to describe the global state for the current app.
 It adds the ability to set values in the state.